orthodontic nursing

 1. Will I have to do a job placement to gain experience?

 Yes, the course includes an assessed work placement.
-You will need to be working as a trainee dental nurse for a minimum of 16 hours per week over the duration of the course to complete your written eRoE (electronic Record of Experience).
+You will need to be working as a trainee dental nurse for a minimum of 16 hours per week over the duration of the course to complete your written PoE (Portfolio of Evidence).
 The Academy will guide you and offer help in finding a placement in a dental surgery.

 1. How will I get a job as a trainee dental nurse?